ccollicutt/ccollicutt.github.io/_posts/2016-12-17-tracing-logging-rabbitmq.md

 ## Reading messages on the firehose queue

-First you will need a script to read the queue.
+You will need a script to read the queue.

 I just grabbed one off of github, but it would be straight forward to write your own.

 <script src="https://gist.github.com/khomenko/2562165.js"></script>

-First, this particular script uses the pika library.
+This particular python script uses the pika library.

 ~~~bash
 ubuntu@rabbit:~$ virtualenv venv